 If you're pumping at work...

 Always make sure your wash your hands before using your breast pump and keep everything associated with feeding your baby clean.
-That means washing and sterilising any breast pumps, bottles and nipples.
+That means washing and sterilizing any breast pumps, bottles and nipples.

-Follow the manufacturer's instructions for cleaning and sterilising your breast pump.
+Follow the manufacturer's instructions for cleaning and sterilizing your breast pump.
 Pay attention to which parts can be cleaned and which should not come into contact with water, such as electrical contact points.

 Generally, you should separate and clean each part of your breast pump and wash in clean soapy water, then rinse thoroughly with clean water.
 Don't use water that you've used for cleaning other products.

-You may be able to clean some parts of your breast pump in the top rack of a dishwasher, but this is not suitable for sterilising.
+You may be able to clean some parts of your breast pump in the top rack of a dishwasher, but this is not suitable for sterilizing.

-After cleaning, sterilise all the parts of your breast pump that come into contact with milk, according to the manufacturer's instructions.
-Make sure that you sterilise your breast pump before you use it for the first time and after every use.
+After cleaning, sterilize all the parts of your breast pump that come into contact with milk, according to the manufacturer's instructions.
+Make sure that you sterilize your breast pump before you use it for the first time and after every use.

 Although it can be a little tricky to get used to at first, expressing and pumping breast milk shouldn't hurt, feel uncomfortable or cause breast tenderness.